-The window shall also contribute to the development of the defence industry, thereby contributing to the Union's strategic autonomy, in particular through support for companies participating in disruptive innovation projects in the defence sector and closely related dual-use technologies and through support to the defence sector supply chain when participating in collaborative defence research and development projects, including those supported by the European Defence Fund.
+The window shall also contribute to the development of the defence industry, thereby contributing to the Union's strategic autonomy, in particular through support for companies participating in disruptive innovation projects in the defence sector and closely related dual-use technologies and through support to the defence sector supply chain, in particular when participating in collaborative defence research and development projects, including those supported by the European Defence Fund.

-The Research, Innovation and Digitisation window will also support the Union's policy priorities as set out in other programmes such as Horizon Europe, Digital Europe Programme, Cultural and Creative Sectors, Space, Defence, Maritime, etc.).
+The Research, Innovation and Digitisation window will also support the Union's policy priorities as set out in other programmes such as Horizon Europe, Digital Europe Programme, Creative Europe Programme, European Space Programme, European Defence Fund, European Maritime and Fisheries Fund, etc..

-The window may also channel other funds, such as the Innovation Fund established under the Emission Trading System (ETS) and other EU and national programmes and funds.
+The window may also channel funds from sectorial programmes, such as the Innovation Fund established under the Emission Trading System (ETS) and other EU and national programmes and funds.
 Such investments may be combined with financing provided under EU programmes or those established under cohesion policy (shared management) or under national programmes.

-Support under this window is set to add policy value by providing access to finance in any of the following instances:
+Support under this window is set to add policy value by providing access to finance to research, innovation and digitisation in any of the following instances:

+investment in research and innovation with the objective of strengthening the scientific and technological base of the EU, accelerating industrial transformation, including investment in key technologies, and delivering on Horizon Europe objectives, as well as missions;

+development and deployment of cyber security; digitalization of SMEs and mid-caps; and deployment of digital solutions that result in innovative and unproven business models;

 support investments, including cross-border, in research, innovation and digitisation that entail higher risk due to the uncertainty of the success of their outcome and the final financial benefit for the entity concerned;

 promote operations that leverage private investment in research, innovation and digitisation to achieve EU policy objectives;